 The barbell bench press removes that extra stimulation for our chests and the range of motion is a bit smaller, but it allows us to lift quite a bit heavier, putting more load on our shoulders and triceps.
 That makes it a very efficient lift at stimulating growth in several different muscles at once.
 Furthermore, because the barbell bench press is so stable, we can lift in lower rep ranges.

 Load is load, and we can build muscle with almost anything.
-However, free weights do generally have an advantage.
-And although barbells and dumbbells are similarly effective for bulking up, they each still have pros and cons.
+Free weights generally make for a better choice on the big compound lifts, since it’s usually to engage more overall muscle mass.
+And even with free weights, although barbells and dumbbells are similarly effective for bulking up, they each still have pros and cons.

 The Advantages of Barbells